How to buy gold bullion online - here's the cheapest way

 100g gold bars now available using BullionVault

-This page explains why the smart way to own gold is by avoiding the inefficiencies of the small bar and coin market.
-And yes, we think your gold is better kept fully insured within in a professional vault.
+This page explains why the smart way to buy gold is to avoid the inefficiencies of the small bar and coin market.
+Your gold is better kept fully insured within in a professional vault, ready for sale for full value.

-But if you really want gold in your hand, we now offer 100g bars for delivery.
-We’ve solved many of the complexities that lead to the high costs associated with gold bar and coin retailers and we can now make these 100g bars available to you at very low prices.
+But if you really want to hold gold in your hand, you can of course withdraw your bullion into your possession, out of the vault.
+We have solved many of the complexities that lead to the high costs associated with gold bar and coin retailers, and we can make 100g bars available to you at very low prices.
 Find out how we do it.

 BullionVault is the world’s largest online investment gold and silver service, allowing private investors access to the professional bullion markets.
 BullionVault manages $2 billion in client property for over 65,000 active users.